ghetzel/diecast/FUNCTIONS.md

 <a name="slice"></a>
 ```
-slice any int int ->
+slice any any any ->
 ```
 Return the array of values that are the subset of the given slice parameters.